CcydtN/CTF_Writeups/TCP1P/lock_the_lock/README.md

 ## Putting piece together
 By putting the `solve` function and modify the `submit` function.
-The flag finally be obtain.
+The flag finally be obtained.
 > The code is in `solution.py`